serimmmmm/openmusichistory/frescobaldi_gagliarda.md

 | unknown | Gagliarda in G Major | [listen](https://youtu.be/06hfLezeP1E?feature=shared) |

 ## Listening Guide
 When listening to Frescobaldi’s music, focus on the **flexible tempo** and delicate emotional expression.
 His music values the flow and atmosphere more than strict formal rules, so it’s essential to notice how rhythms and harmonies change to create **tension and relaxation**.
 One of the appealing aspects of Frescobaldi’s music is the **contrapuntal elements**, where independent melodies interact and weave together to form rich musical conversations.
-Overall, the music showcases the deep emotion and expressiveness typical of the Baroque era, so pay close attention to the subtle nuances and improvisational feel in every note.
-[Back to TOC](#table-of-contents)
+Overall, the music showcases the deep emotion and expressiveness typical of the Baroque era, so pay close attention to the subtle nuances and improvisational feel in every note. [[Back to TOC]](#table-of-contents)

 ## Excerpt from Frescobaldi's Music
 <img src="Gagliarda in G minor.png">